runpod/docs/docs/pods/networking.md

 ## Current limitations

-- Available only on NVIDIA GPU pods.
+- Available only on NVIDIA GPU Pods.
-- Not yet available for CPU pods.
+- Not yet available for CPU Pods.